Frequently Asked Questions

 This evaluation is done to make sure that your liver tumor(s) can be accurately targeted and safely treated with histotripsy.
 If this evaluation confirms that your tumor(s) can be treated with histotripsy, you will be scheduled for treatment.

-Most procedures will be performed on an outpatient basis, allowing you to return home the same or following day.
-One month after treatment, you will have a contrast enhanced CT or MRI scan to evaluate the treated tumor(s).
+Medical imaging will likely be done following the procedure.
+Typically, you will get an MRI or CT scan, preferably with contrast, within 36 hours of your treatment.
+Then, one month after treatment, you will likely have a contrast enhanced CT or MRI scan to evaluate the treated tumor(s).

-Currently, all sites are using general anesthesia to perform the procedure.
-Histotripsy is a highly precise treatment; general anesthesia is primarily used to control patient movement during the procedure rather than to manage the pain.
+Most sites are using general anesthesia to perform the procedure.
+Histotripsy is a highly precise treatment; general anesthesia is primarily used to control patient movement and tumor motion during the procedure.
+Questions about anesthesia for the procedure should be discussed with your physician.

 The active histotripsy time will vary depending on the size and location of your tumor.
-In our #HOPE4LIVER Trial, the mean histotripsy procedure time was 34 + / – 24 minutes.
-Histotripsy treatment times have been reduced since the #HOPE4LIVER Trial.
-The full procedure time usually ranges from 1-3 hours but some could be longer depending on a variety of factors, including the number of tumors being treated.
+The full procedure time usually ranges from 1-3 hours but some could be longer depending on a variety of factors, including the number and size of tumors being treated.

 Medicare should cover the procedure if it is reasonable and necessary.
 However, it will be necessary to have your selected histotripsy provider verify coverage with private insurance.
-As a new treatment option, treatment coverage and payment are still being established with the different insurance companies.
+Like other new technologies, treatment coverage and payment are still being established with the different insurance companies.

-Any patient with liver tumors might be a candidate for histotripsy.
-Consult your physician or use our doctor locator tool to find an experienced healthcare professional who offers histotripsy treatment near you to determine if histotripsy may be right for you.
+Patients with primary and metastatic liver tumors may be candidates for histotripsy.
+Consult your physician or use our doctor locator tool to find an experienced healthcare professional who offers histotripsy treatment near you and they can determine if histotripsy is an appropriate option for you.

 The histotripsy procedure is typically performed under general anesthesia so you should not experience pain during the procedure.